tdowrick/ScouseTom/Methods_System_Characterisation_Resistor_phantom__.md

 ##System Characterisation
 Resistor phantom measurements were carried out in order to assess the noise and drift characteristics of the system.
 The 32 channel Cardiff phantom \cite{griffiths1995cole} was used, configured to a purely resistive load.
 Data was collected using the BioSemi EEG system, in a configuration similar to that used during recordings on the human scalp: with current injected at 2 kHz and 100 $\mu$ A, for 100 ms per measurement, over the course of four hours.
 The noise, defined as the standard deviation, was considered across three time intervals: 100 repeats (approximately five minutes) representing a typical short term measurement, and one and four hours.
 These longer recordings replicate the use of the system both in Triggered mode, as well as long term monitoring applications \cite{fu2014use} \cite{adler2012whither}.

+To assess the performance of the system in a clinically realistic scenario, recordings were made in 10 subjects at rest with scalp electrodes.
+Subjects were fitted with 32 commercial EEG electrodes (EasyCap, Germany, www.easycap.de) configured using the standard EEG 10-20 \cite{Jasper1958} and 10-10 extension \cite{Oostenveld2001} systems.
+The electrode application procedure was identical to that used in clinical EEG, with each site cleaned with alcohol and abraded before applying conductive paste.
+Current was injected at 1.2 kHz and 160 $\mu$ A, for 64 cycles or 54 ms, between 31 pairs of electrodes, for a total of 930 measurements for a complete frame.
+This protocol was repeated over the course of

 ## Frequency response